The Commonplace

 0.24

 High‑income examples (e.g., Estonia, Singapore) demonstrate mature integration of digital/AI systems in e‑government, urban mobility, and e‑health.
-Adoption Rate positive high integration maturity of AI/digital systems in e‑government, urban mobility, and e‑health
+Adoption Rate positive integration maturity of AI/digital systems in e‑government, urban mobility, and e‑health

 n=103